 If certification as a coach is important to you, check to see if the training program provides a legitimate path to certification.
 Many training programs will claim that graduating from their program alone will allow you to call yourself “certified,” but the growth of the health coaching field has necessitated stricter guidelines around who can call themselves a certified coach.

-The National Board for Health and Wellness Coaching (NBHWC) was established with the goal of creating a gold standard for health and wellness coaching education, which includes the creation of a national certification exam to demonstrate competency in the field of health coaching.
-Many schools and training programs are approved by the NBHWC, which means graduates from those programs can go on to apply to become eligible for certification.
+The National Board for Health and Wellness Coaching (NBHWC) was established with the goal of creating a gold standard for health and wellness coaching education, which includes the creation of a national certification exam to prove competency in the field of health coaching.
+Many schools and training programs are approved by the NBHWC, which means graduates from those schools are eligible to apply to become certified.

 What does a wellness coach do?